Frequently Asked Questions

 Washington county and many in Ozaukee county.
 During the same time, I spent many hours at LDS

-transcribing the Catholic church records of Washington county.
-I also look
+pouring through the Catholic church records of Washington county.

 I have a sample group sheet to show the

 format.
-The particulars listed for the family on my website is what I
+What you see listed on my website for each family is what I

 currently know about them.
 However, after receiving each order, I do additional